• Recipes

 Sandia Hatch Chiles

-Types: Also known as Sandia Chiles, are a specific type of New Mexican chili pepper.
-They belong to the Capsicum annuum species and are classified as medium to hot heat chili pepper.
+Sandia Chiles, also known as Sandia Hatch Chiles, belong to the New Mexican chili pepper family.
+They are classified as medium to hot heat chili peppers.

-Flavor: These hatch green chile are known for their robust, earthy flavor with hints of sweetness.
+These Hatch green chiles are known for their robust, earthy flavor with hints of sweetness.
 They have a medium to hotter level of heat, which adds a substantial kick to dishes without being overwhelming.

-Region: Primarily grown in the Hatch Valley region of New Mexico, just like their Big Jim counterparts.
-The region's fertile soil, high altitude, and sunny climate contribute to these chiles' exceptional flavor and heat.
+Primarily grown in the Hatch Valley region of New Mexico, the fertile soil, high altitude, and sunny climate contribute to these chiles' exceptional flavor and heat.

 Interesting Facts: